ClinicalTrials.Veeva

 Description:

-Participants in the control group will not receive any intervention other than routine care after cesarean section (It is planned to provide verbal information about the procedure and brief written information about the procedure.)
+Participants in the control group did not undergo any intervention other than routine post-caesarean care (verbal information about the procedure and brief written information about the procedure are planned to be provided).

 Control Group Using Virtual Reality Glasses